crigaud/thesis/README.md

 Ph.D. thesis of Christophe Rigaud
 ================

-Soures of manuscript and presentation.
+Sources of manuscript and presentation.
-Defense date: Thursday 11 December 2014
+Defence date: Thursday 11 December 2014

 Title
 ---------------
 Segmentation and indexation of complex objects in comic book images